About

 About the Artist

-Educated in London and Edinburgh, Seftel later lived and worked in New York, California, and Colorado before settling near Santa Fe, New Mexico — a landscape that has inspired his work for over three decades.
-His mineral-based paintings use materials such as limestone, marble dust, copper, mica, iron and phosphorescent pigments to create light-reactive surfaces that shift as you move.
+Educated in London and Edinburgh, Seftel later lived and worked in New York, California, and Colorado before settling near Santa Fe, New Mexico, a landscape that has informed his work for more than three decades.
+His mineral-based paintings incorporate materials such as limestone, marble dust, copper, mica, iron, and phosphorescent pigments, producing light-reactive surfaces that shift as the viewer moves.
+Each work functions as an excavation, layering material and emotion into surfaces that bridge ancient and contemporary processes, where geology meets memory and surface becomes time.

 He currently lives and works in Cerrillos, Santa Fe County, New Mexico.